-Acupuncture originated in China and belongs to a well-established and complex system of medicine that has been studied, developed and refined over several millennia, adapting to new knowledge whilst maintaining contact with the universal principles that define it.
-Very fine needles are inserted into carefully chosen points on the body to prevent or treat illness.
+Acupuncture originated in China and belongs to a well-established and complex system of medicine that has been studied, developed and refined over millennia, adapting to new knowledge whilst maintaining contact with the universal principles that define it.
+Very fine needles are inserted into carefully chosen points on the body for therapeutic and preventative purposes.
 Points are also stimulated in other ways, for example by the warming technique of moxibustion.
-Acupuncture can be used for people of all ages with a wide range of conditions.
+Acupuncture can benefit people of all ages.

 How Acupuncture Works